Trail Difficulty & Conditions of the Rolling Prairie Trail

 Bike the Rolling Prairie Bike Trail

-Butler County is incredibly blessed to have such a great amenity and we hope you explore it during your stay to the GuestBarn!
+Guests have told us how much they enjoy the bike trail and we hope you too can explore it during your stay to the GuestBarn!
 It’s a great way to stretch your legs, enjoy the scenery, and spend some time enjoying the Iowa countryside!